mckaywrigley/chatbot-ui/README.md

 Once deployed, you should be able to use your hosted instance of Chatbot UI via the URL Vercel gives you.

-## Have a feature request, question, comment?
+## Have a feature request, question, or comment?

 You can get in touch with us through email at [github@hackergpt.chat](mailto:github@hackergpt.chat) or connect with us on [X](https://twitter.com/thehackergpt).